kadoa-org/llm-agent-arena/README.md

 ## Contributing

-Feel free to contribute by adding more tools, test cases, or improving the evaluation metrics.
+Feel free to contribute by adding more models, tools, test cases, or improving the evaluation metrics.
 Open a pull request with your changes.

 ## License